Meet your most important ELA objectives with

 A list of tricky words that appear in the articles.
 Includes definitions and example sentences as well as a practice activity to reinforce understanding.
 Click here to learn more about Scope Vocabulary.

 A test-prep essential!
-We formed these multiple-choice and short-answer questions based on state and PARCC assessments.
+We formed these multiple-choice and constructed-response questions based on state and PARCC assessments.
 Need help with interactive PDFs?
 Visit our FAQ page.

 A printable version of the quiz above.